Delta 8: What You Need to Know About This Hemp-Derived Cannabinoid

 Quick Review of Key Points

 Delta 8 THC is a type of Cannabinoid that has psychoactive effects.
-It is derived from Hemp, and produces effects that are more subtle than Delta 9 THC.
+It is derived from Hemp, and produces effects that are more subtle than Delta 9 THC, making it a popular ingredient in gummies, candy, and fruit-flavored products.

 What is Delta-8?

 Delta-8 is a hemp-derived cannabinoid, similar to delta-9 THC, which is the main psychoactive component of cannabis.
 It has many of the same effects as delta-9 THC but with a lower potency.
-Delta-8 binds to both CB1 and CB2 receptors in the body similarly to delta-9 THC, however it does not provide the ‘high’ usually associated with its more potent counterpart.
-Due to being derived from hemp rather than marijuana, products that contain Delta 8 are federally legal and can be purchased online or in some retail stores across the country.
+Delta-8 binds to both CB1 and CB2 receptors in the body similarly to delta-9 THC, however, it does not provide the ‘high’ usually associated with its more potent counterpart.
+Due to being derived from hemp rather than marijuana, products that contain Delta 8, such as gummies and candy infused with fruit flavors, are federally legal and can be purchased online or in some retail stores across the country.

 There has been debate over the safety of Delta 8.
 Proponents argue that it is relatively safe due to its low potency compared to Delta 9 THC and carries many of the same potential health benefits.
 Opponents argue that it is still largely untested and could carry some unknown risks due to its rapid growth in popularity.
 Further research needs to be conducted before any definitive answer can be reached.